 The Company also has entered into an administration agreement with BlackRock Financial Management, Inc. (the "Administrator") under which the Administrator provides certain administrative services to the Company.
-For providing these services, facilities and personnel, the Company reimburses the Administrator for the Company's allocable portion of overhead and other expenses incurred by the Administrator in performing its obligations under the administration agreement, including rent and the Company's allocable portion of the cost of certain of the Company's officers and its respective staffs.
-For the years ended December 31, 2017, 2016 and 2015, the Company incurred \$1,039,221, \$1,304,172 and \$1,614,561, respectively, for administrative services expenses payable to the Administrator under the administration agreement.
+For providing these services, facilities and personnel, the Company reimburses the Administrator for the Company's allocable portion of overhead and other expenses incurred by the Administrator in performing its obligations under the administration agreement, including rent and the Company's allocable portion of the cost of certain of the Company's officers and their respective staffs.
+For the years ended December 31, 2018, 2017 and 2016, the Company incurred \$1,702,723, \$1,039,221 and \$1,304,172, respectively, for such administrative services expenses.